weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 <p align="center"><img src="/img/docs/replication-architecture/repliction-cap.png" alt="CAP Theorem" width="60%"/></p>

 Ideally you want a database, like Weaviate, to have the highest reliability as possible, but this is limited by the tradeoff between consistency, availability and partition tolerance.
 Only two out of three concepts can be guaranteed.
-Since we're talking about distributed systems in which network partitions are present, only two options are left for designing the system: **consistency (C)** or **availability (A)**.
+Since by definition a cluster is a distributed system in which network partitions are present, only two options are left for designing the system: **consistency (C)** or **availability (A)**.
 When you prioritize **consistency** over availability, the database will return an error or timeout when it cannot be guaranteed that the data is up to date due to network partitioning.
 When prioritizing **availability** over consistency, the database will always process the query and try to return the most recent version of data even if it cannot guarantee it is up to date due to network partitioning.

 C over A is preferred when the database contains critical data, such as transactional bank account data.
 For transactional data, you want the data to always be consistent (otherwise your bank balance is not guaranteed to be correct if you make transactions while some nodes (e.g. ATMs) are down).
 When a database involves less critical data, A over C can be preferred.
 An example can be a messaging service, where you can tolerate showing some old data but the application should be highly available and handle large amounts of writes with minimal latency.
 Weaviate follows this latter design, since Weaviate typically deals with less critical data and  is used for approximate search as a secondary database in use cases with more critical data.
 More about this design decision in [Philosophy](./philosophy.md).

 ## Why replication for Weaviate?

-Weaviate is a database, and users want to reliably receive answers to their requests made to the database.
+Weaviate is a database which must provide reliable answers to users' requests.
 As discussed above, database reliability consists of various parts.
 Below are Weaviate use cases in which replication is desired.
 For detailed information, visit the [Replication Use Cases (Motivation) page](./motivation.md).

 1. **High availability (redundancy)**<br/>
   With a distributed (replicated) database structure, service will not be interrupted if one server node goes down.
 The database can still be available, read queries will just be (unnoticeably) redirected to an available node.